webbie003/AD-User-Status-V2/README.md

 ## 👤 Developer

-**Webbie_003**
+**Webbie003**

-ADUserStatus is an independent, personal project.
-It is **not** developed for, endorsed by, or affiliated with any employer or organization.
+ADUserStatus is an independent, personal project and is **not** developed for, endorsed by, or affiliated with any employer or organization.

 ### Contact
 📧 **aduserstatus@proton.me**